A balanced guide to the Myers Cocktail IV drip in Dublin: ingredients, evidence, who it suits and what to expect at our Tallaght clinic.

 Frequently asked questions

-A classic Myers Cocktail combines magnesium, B-complex vitamins (including B5, B6 and B12), vitamin C and calcium gluconate in a saline base.
+A classic Myers Cocktail combines magnesium, B-complex vitamins (including B5, B6 and B12) and vitamin C in a saline base.
 The exact formulation varies between clinics.
 At Dr. Torun's Clinic the dose and formulation is reviewed by a doctor before each session.

 Written by